Increasing Your Influence in the Workplace

 With that in mind, remember that charisma can be misused.
 Don't use it to manipulate others into doing something that is against their interests.

 Charisma is nothing more than a set of traits and behaviors that, when put together, turn you into a magnetic, engaging personality.
 Plenty of research shows that you can learn and perfect these traits.

-For instance, studies have shown that leaders who are willing to endure hardship are seen as more charismatic by their teams, and people who have a positive outlook are more likely to have charisma.
-Also, what people choose to say can affect how charismatic they are.
+For instance, studies have shown that leaders who are willing to endure hardship are seen as more charismatic by their teams.
+And people who have a positive outlook are more likely to have charisma.

-A common misconception about charisma is that it is closely linked with physical attractiveness.
+A common misconception about charisma is that it's closely linked with physical attractiveness.
 Although this can help you to be liked in some situations, it's certainly not a requirement for being charismatic.

 Ultimately, beauty is only skin deep.
 Your actions and beliefs can matter far more to thoughtful people than how you look.

-It takes time and work to develop charisma, so pay attention to several areas.
+It takes time and effort to develop charisma, so pay attention to several areas.
 Look at developing charisma as a personal journey, and focus on one area at a time.

 Let's look at these areas in turn: